The Implicit Bias of Heterogeneity towards Invariance: A Study of Multi-Environment Matrix Sensing: Neural Networks with Quadratic Activations

 \end{lemma} To accommodate this difference, we adopt the modified version of loss function and algorithm from \citet{li2018algorithmic}.

-\begin{remark} Here we encounter the same caveat that Algorithm~\ref{alg:modified} requires our knowledge on $\tau$.
-As discussed in \citet{li2018algorithmic}, the algorithm is likely to be robust if $\tau$ is replaced by its moment estimation. \end{remark} Now we outline the proof sketch of Example~\ref{example} \begin{proof} similar to the proof of Theorem 1.2 of~\citet{li2018algorithmic}, the modified algorithm is in fact equivalent to~\eqref{eq:update} with RIP parameter $(r,\delta)$ when $m=\tilde\Omega(dr^2\delta^{-2})$.
-Hence it is fully reduced to the matrix sensing problem.
+\begin{remark} Here we encounter the same caveat that Algorithm~\ref{alg:modified} requires our knowledge on $\tau_t$.
+As discussed in \citet{li2018algorithmic}, the algorithm is likely to be robust if $\tau_t$ is replaced by its moment estimation. \end{remark} Now we outline the proof sketch of Example~\ref{example:NN}